Hedwig Zaugg, Switzerland’s Second-Oldest Resident, Turns 110

 BIOGRAPHY

 Tekla Juniewicz was born as Tekla Dadak in Krupsko, Austria−Hungary (now Ukraine) on 10 June 1906.
-After Poland regained independence in 1918, Krupsko became part of Rozdol Commune, Stanislawow Voivodeship, Poland, and then became part of the Soviet Union after World War I when the border was shifted (Ukraine became independent in 1991).
-Juniewicz’s parents were Jan and Katarzyna Dadak, and she had two younger sisters, Rozalia and Katarzyna.
-Their father worked for Count Karol Lanckoronski, and their mother died during the First World War.
+Her parents were Jan and Katarzyna Dadak, and she had two younger sisters, Rozalia and Katarzyna.
+Her father worked for Count Karol Lanckoronski, while her mother passed away during World War I.

-As a child, Juniewicz attended the school of Szarytki Sisters in Przeworsk, Poland, where she learned to sew, embroider, and cook.
-In Przeworsk, she met her future husband, Jan Juniewicz (22 years her senior), whom she married on 28 February 1927.
-After the wedding, they moved to Boryslaw, Poland, where she took a job in an earth wax mine.
-They had two daughters, Janina (born 1928) and Urszula (born 1929).
+As a child, Juniewicz attended the Szarytki Sisters’ school in Przeworsk, Poland, where she learned skills such as sewing, embroidery, and cooking.
+It was in Przeworsk that she met her future husband, Jan Juniewicz, who was 22 years her senior.
+They married on 28 February 1927.
+After their wedding, they moved to Boryslaw, Poland, where she worked in an earth wax mine.
+Together, they had two daughters: Janina (born in 1928) and Urszula (born in 1929).

-In November 1945, Juniewicz moved to Gliwice, Silesian Voivodeship, Poland, where her husband got a job in a mine.
-The couple were married until Jan Juniewicz died in 1980 at the age of 96.
-Tekla Juniewicz lived alone until she was 103 years old when her grandson Adam Stachowski moved in to assist her with her daily activities.
+In November 1945, Juniewicz relocated to Gliwice, Silesian Voivodeship, where her husband found employment in a mine.
+They remained married until Jan Juniewicz’s passing in 1980 at the age of 96.
+She lived independently until she turned 103, when her grandson, Adam Stachowski, moved in to help with her daily activities.

-In June 2016, Juniewicz celebrated her 110th birthday.
-On her 113th birthday in June 2019, Juniewicz received a congratulatory letter from the Prime Minister of Poland, Mateusz Morawiecki.
-In August 2019, and later again in June 2022, Prime Minister Morawiecki visited Juniewicz in person at her home.
+On her 113th birthday in June 2019, she received a congratulatory letter from Poland’s Prime Minister, Mateusz Morawiecki.
+Prime Minister Morawiecki visited her in person at her home both in August 2019 and again in June 2022.

-Juniewicz had been active all her life, even in her supercentenarian years.
-Some of her hobbies included reading, playing cards, watching movies and historical programs, working in her garden, and spending time with her family.
-Her active lifestyle may have been one of the factors to her longevity.
-She disliked being idle.
+Throughout her life, including her supercentenarian years, Juniewicz remained active.
+She enjoyed reading, playing cards, watching movies and historical programs, tending to her garden, and spending time with her family.
+Her active lifestyle was likely a key factor in her longevity.
+She had little patience for idleness.

 At the age of 116, Juniewicz was still able to walk short distances with assistance.